artdevil/delayed_job_recurring_mongoid/README.md

 ## Usage

-this is copy project from https://github.com/amitree/delayed_job_recurring and make it compatible with mongoid.
+This is copy project from https://github.com/amitree/delayed_job_recurring and make it compatible with mongoid.

 Add it to your Gemfile: